-Data / Parameter: $\mathrm{EF{CO2,BL{,y}}}$

-Data unit: tCO 2 /GJ

-Description: Carbon dioxide emissions factor for the fossil fuels displaced by the use of

-alternative fuels or less carbon intensive fossil fuels in the project plant

-Source of data: Calculated as follows as the lowest of the following CO2 emission factors: the weighted average annual CO2 emission factor for the fossil fuel(s) consumed and monitored ex ante during the most recent three years before the start of the project activity; the weighted average annual CO2 emission factor of the fossil fuel(s) consumed in the project plant in year y that are not less carbon intensive fossil fuels, if F2 has been determined as the most likely baseline scenario: the weighted average annual CO2 emission factor for the fossil fuel(s) that would have been consumed according to fuel mix determined in "Procedure for the

-selection of the most plausible baseline scenario" above.
+Data / Parameter: EF {CO2,BL,y} Data unit: tCO 2 /GJ Description: Carbon dioxide emissions factor for the fossil fuels displaced by the use of alternative fuels or less carbon intensive fossil fuels in the project plant Source of data: Calculated as follows as the lowest of the following CO 2 emission factors: - The weighted average annual CO 2 emission factor for the fossil fuel(s) consumed and monitored ex ante during the most recent three years before the start of the project activity; - The weighted average annual CO 2 emission factor of the fossil fuel(s) consumed in the project plant in year y that are not less carbon intensive fossil fuels, - If F2 has been determined as the most likely baseline scenario: the weighted average annual CO_2 emission factor for the fossil fuel(s) that would have been consumed according to fuel mix determined in "Procedure for the selection of the most plausible baseline scenario" above.
+Measurement - procedures (if any): Monitoring Continuously, aggregated at least annually frequency: QA/QC procedures: - Any comment: -

-Measurement -

-procedures (if any):

-Monitoring Continuously, aggregated at least annually

-frequency:

-QA/QC procedures: -

-Any comment: -

 Data / Parameter: EF {CO2,LE}

 Data unit: tCO 2 /GJ

 Description: Carbon dioxide emission factor of the most carbon intensive fuel used in the

 country

-Source of data: Identify the most carbon intensive fuel type from the national communication, other literature sources (e.g. IEA).
-Possibly consult with the national agency responsible for the national communication / GHG inventory.
-If available, use national default values for the CO 2 emission factor.
-Otherwise, IPCC default values may be used.
+Source of data: Identify the most carbon intensive fuel type from the national communication,

+other literature sources (e.g. IEA).
+Possibly consult with the national agency

+responsible for the national communication / GHG inventory.
+If available, use

+national default values for the CO 2 emission factor.
+Otherwise, IPCC default

+values may be used.

 Measurement -

 procedures (if any):

 Monitoring Annually

 frequency:

-QA/QC procedures:
+QA/QC procedures: -

-Any comment:
+Any comment: -

+FC {BL,i,v}

-Data / Parameter: FC {BL,i,v} Data unit: Mass or volume unit Description: Quantity of fossil fuel type i displaced in the project plant as a result of the project activity in year y Source of data: The quantities and types of fossil fuels i that are displaced as a result of the project activity (FC {BL,i,y}) should be determined consistent with the guidance above on the determination of the baseline CO_2 emission factor $(EF{CO2,BL,y})$.
-Measurement -
+Mass or volume unit

+Quantity of fossil fuel type i displaced in the project plant as a result of the

+project activity in year y

+The quantities and types of fossil fuels i that are displaced as a result of the

+project activity (FC {BL,i,y}) should be determined consistent with the guidance

+above on the determination of the baseline CO_2 emission factor ($EF{CO2,BL,y}$).

+-

+Annually

+-

+-